leofig-rj/grbl/doc/markdown/commands.md

   - Toggles flood coolant state and output pin until the next toggle or g-code command alters it.
   - May be commanded at any time while in IDLE, RUN, or HOLD states.
 It is otherwise ignored.
   - This override directly changes the coolant modal state in the g-code parser.
 Grbl will continue to operate normally like it received and executed an `M8` or `M9` g-code command.
-  - When `$G` g-code parser state is queried, the toggle override change will be reflected by an `M8` enabled or disabled with an `M9` or not appearing when `M7` is present.
+  - When `$G` g-code parser state is queried, the toggle override change will be reflected by an `M8` enabled or disabled with an `M9`.

-- `0xA1` : Toggle Mist Coolant
+- `0xA1` : Toggle Fan

-  - Enabled by `ENABLE_M7` compile-time option.
-Default is disabled.
-  - Toggles mist coolant state and output pin until the next toggle or g-code command alters it.
+  - Toggles fan state and output pin until the next toggle or g-code command alters it.
   - May be commanded at any time while in IDLE, RUN, or HOLD states.
 It is otherwise ignored.
   - This override directly changes the coolant modal state in the g-code parser.
-Grbl will continue to operate normally like it received and executed an `M7` or `M9` g-code command.
+Grbl will continue to operate normally like it received and executed an `M106` or `M107` g-code command.
-  - When `$G` g-code parser state is queried, the toggle override change will be reflected by an `M7` enabled or disabled with an `M9` or not appearing when `M8` is present.
+  - When `$G` g-code parser state is queried, the toggle override change will be reflected by an `M106` enabled or disabled with an `M107`.